Histiocytosis intralymphatic

 This section has been translated automatically.

-Extremities - here mostly above or near the joint implant sites; face
+Extremities - here mostly over or near the joint implant sites; face (less frequently)

 This section has been translated automatically.

-Mostly painless, chronically persistent, non-itching, blurred 1.0-5.0 cm, by confluence also larger, red or brownish spots, plaques or nodules.
-Occasionally livedo-like patterns have also been described.
-Some cases showed circumscribed firm, flat nodules or swellings, which reminded of a Melkersson-Rosenthal syndrome.
+Mostly painless, chronically persistent, non-itching, blurred 1.0-5.0 cm, also larger, red or brownish spots, plaques or nodules due to confluence.
+Livedo-like or "lymphangitic-striped" patterns have also been described in isolated cases (see figure).
+Some cases showed circumscribed firm, flat nodules or swellings reminiscent of Melkersson-Rosenthal syndrome.

 Histology